 Annapurna sanctuary trekking takes you both Annapurna base camp and Jomsom at once, offering the most spectacular mountain scenery, charming settlements of Gurungs and their slate-roofed houses, incredible rhododendron forests ablaze with ivory, rose, apricot and crimson bouquets and deep sub-tropical valleys.
 There is also the Ghorepani poon hill (3210m) one of the best panoramic view centers of Annapurna trekking.

-Annapurna sanctuary trekking is considered to be the best ways to explore Annapurna Himalayas from both side as well as perfect destination in Annapurna trekking region.
-Annapurna sanctuary trek fits for both adventure travelers and nature explores with amazing life time experience.
+Annapurna sanctuary trekking is considered to be the best ways to explore Annapurna Himalayas from both sides as well as the perfect destination in Annapurna trekking region.
+Annapurna sanctuary trek fits for both adventure travelers and nature explores with amazing lifetime experience.

 Day 01 Kathmandu to pokhara fly or drive to pokhara, 200 km.